chingu-x/zeldabot/README.md

 ```

 To run the app check out the information in the *_'Usage'_* section below.

+Zeldabot requires the use of a GitHub personal access token. ou can follow
+this [procedure](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to set one up.

+You will also need to grant admin access on the organization new repos will be
+created in to the GitHub id that owns the personal access token.

 ## Usage

 Zeldabot is a command line application (CLI).
 The basic command to run it is: